About the Program

 Andrew Shanken, Professor.
 Memory, visionary architecture, the unbuilt, paper architecture, heritage conservation, architectural representation, urban representation, diagrams, history of professions, historiography, world's fairs, expositions, California architecture, themed environments.

-Kyle Steinfeld, Assistant Professor.
+Kyle Steinfeld, Associate Professor.
 Digital design, design computation, data visualization, architectural representation, design methods.

 Roddy Creedon, Continuing Lecturer.

 William W. Di Napoli, Continuing Lecturer.